VAIJ-TEJAS/Articles/ToDo List/draft1.md

             else:
                 task_label = ttk.Label(task_frame, text=task_text)
             task_label.grid(row=0, column=1, padx=5)
-For each task, `task_id`, `task_text`, `task_priority`, and `task_deadline` is extracted.
-Then, it creates a frame to contain the task details, ensuring visual separation and organization. `task_checkbutton` is created for each task, allowing users to mark tasks as complete.
-Additionally, the task name is displayed as a Label within the frame.
-If the task is urgent or has a deadline, the task name is appended with the deadline information.
+For each task, relevant details like `ID`, `task`, `priority`, and `deadline` are extracted.
+Frames are created to organize task information neatly. `task_checkbutton` enable task completion marking, while task names are displayed as Labels.
+If urgent or with a deadline, task names include this information.

 This represents the expected appearance of the GUI: